 - People who use catfishing technique are bored, lonely or seeking revenge

 - Their level of self-esteem is low; they are compulsive liars and might have been abused at some point in their life

 - They live in their own fantasy world and are addicted to some false persona

 - The catfishers usually belong to the age group of 11-55 years

-- The hunting grounds for the catfishers are dating websites, chatting apps, social media websites etc.
+- The hunting grounds for the catfishers are dating websites, dating apps, chatting apps, social media websites etc.